 Date/Temp: March 15-17, highs in the low 90s and lows of 70

-Amenities: Sandy Creek offers flush toilets, a dump station, trash receptacles and water.
-None of the sites offer hookups.
-However, they’re very spacious and each has a picnic table and grill.
+However, they’re very spacious, and each has a picnic table and grill.
 On the waterfront, there is a boat ramp and many fishing areas.

-Noise: It was very quiet in the evenings.
-During the day, boat traffic and day-users increased the noise, but it was never a loud environment.
+Noise: It was tranquil in the evenings.
+During the day, boat traffic and day users increased the noise, but it was never a loud environment.

 Wifi/Cell: Our AT&T and T-Mobile services received full bars of 4G data.
-We never struggled with connectivity at Sandy Creek.
+We never struggled with connectivity at Sandy Creek Park.

-Grocery/Errands: There is a huge suburban town five miles from the park offering all the shopping and dinning options we needed.
-If you want to drive a little further, specialty stores like Whole Foods and Trader Joe’s are available.
+Grocery/Errands: There is a substantial suburban town (Leander, Texas) five miles from the park offering all the shopping and dining options we needed.
+If you want to drive further, specialty stores like Whole Foods and Trader Joe’s are available.

-Dog Friendly: The park welcomes dogs on a leash.
-River (our pup) enjoyed playing outside on her line and taking a dip in the lake.
+Dog Friendly: Sandy Creek Park welcomes dogs on a leash.
+River (our pup) enjoyed playing outside on her line and dipping in the lake.
 There are plenty of roads and trails to walk, as well.

-Entertainment: We drove into Downtown Austin for a day to explore the city.
-It was a 40 minute drive with heavy traffic (due to SXSW).
+Entertainment: We drove into Downtown Austin to explore the city for a day.
+It was a 40-minute drive with heavy traffic (due to SXSW, a huge music festival).
 Hanging out at our campsite was great, too – there’s a beautiful waterfront and fast internet.
 What more could we need?!